-A court may conduct the proceedings required by the Children's Mental Health and Developmental Disabilities Act or may, by general or special order, appoint a special commissioner to do so.
+A court may conduct the proceedings required by the Children's Mental Health and Developmental Disabilities Act [32A-6A-1 NMSA 1978] or may, by general or special order, appoint a special commissioner to do so.
 The special commissioner shall be a licensed attorney.
 Upon conclusion of the hearing, the special commissioner shall file findings and recommendations with the court promptly.
-History: Laws 2007, ch.
-162, § 25.

 Effective dates. - Laws 2007, ch.
-162 contained no effective date provision, but, pursuant to N.M.
+162 contains no effective date provision, but, pursuant to N.M.
 Const., art.
-IV, § 23, was effective June 15, 2007, 90 days after the adjournment of the legislature.
+IV, § 23, is effective June 15, 2007, 90 days after the adjournment of the legislature.